-Segments are available to Unleash Pro and Unleash Enterprise users since Unleash 4.13.
+Segments are available to Unleash Pro and Unleash Enterprise users since Unleash 4.13 and was made available for Open Source from Unleash v5.5.

 You can apply the same segment to multiple activation strategies.
 If you update the segment, the changes will affect every strategy that uses that segment.